andy-graybeal/andy-graybeal.github.io/_portfolio/net-1111-cisco-1-intro-to-networks.md

 # Week 3 – Ethernet Fundamentals, Cabling, and Switching

 **Description:**
-In a lab we were tasked to make a network that uses Star Topology and to verify L2/L3 connectivity.
+Earlier, in a lab we were tasked to make a network that uses Star Topology and to verify L2/L3 connectivity.
 The prompt for this entry is this:

 Polished post: “Star Topology” + screenshots from Lab.